OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 	// User authenticated successfully, take appropriate action }
 ```
-*TouchID authentication in Swift using the Local Authentication Framework (official code sample from Apple).*
+*Touch ID authentication in Swift using the Local Authentication Framework (official code sample from Apple).*

 #####  Using Keychain Services for Local Authentication

 The iOS Keychain APIs can (and should) be used to implement local authentication.
 During this process, the app stores either a secret authentication token or another piece of secret data identifying the user in the Keychain.
 In order to authenticate to a remote service, the user must unlock the Keychain using their passphrase or fingerprint to obtain the secret data.

 The Keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the Keychain only after the user has passed Touch ID authentication (or passcode, if such fallback is allowed by attribute parameters).